Resources for Students

 Master of Public Health Clerkship and Capstone Information

 After completing core MPH coursework, Thomas Jefferson University students complete a three-credit field training experience.
 The clerkship requires a minimum of 120 hours and is usually completed over two terms.
 The MPH Capstone is the culminating experience of the MPH degree and is conducted under faculty supervision.
 It is expected to be a high quality example of one or more of the following: community assessment; program planning and evaluation; secondary data analysis; original research; policy analysis; strategic planning; a grant proposal or equivalent project.

-Contact Nancy Chernett in the Jefferson School of Population Health for current DFCM clerkship and capstone opportunities.
+Contact Nancy Chernett in the Jefferson College of Population Health for current DFCM clerkship and capstone opportunities.